 Downsides of 404 pages

-In addition another issue with 404 pages is they have a tendency to bounce - users territory on the page, see that the page no longer exists, and leave.
-Users are vital to the website and our goal as SEOs would be to not only ensure that the website gains traffic, however that the users stay, browse throughout the site, and eventually, convert.
+In addition, another issue with 404 pages is they have a tendency to bounce - the user's territory on the page, see that the page no longer exists, and leave.
+Users are vital to the website and our goal as SEOs would be to not only ensure that the website gains traffic, but, that the users stay, browse throughout the site, and eventually, convert.

 Custom 404 Page

 If you must create 404 pages for whatever reason, consider creating a custom 404 page, so that in the possibility that a visitor lands on the page, there's a chance for them to convert.
 A custom 404 page may also incorporate keyword-rich hyperlinks and images to other pages on the website.